Dangl-IT/Dangl.OpenCDE/README.md

 ## Local Development

-To run the backend, `Azure` must be running in Docker to provide a local environment for Azure Blob Storage.
+To run the backend, `Azurite` must be running in Docker to provide a local environment for Azure Blob Storage.
 Simply run it with this command:

     docker run -p 10000:10000 -p 10001:10001 -p 10002:10002 mcr.microsoft.com/azure-storage/azurite